 An Electricity Concept Map, an example of a concept map A concept map or conceptual diagram is a diagram that depicts suggested relationships between concepts.
 It is a graphical tool that designers, engineers, technical writers, and others use to organize and structure knowledge.

 A concept map typically represents ideas and information as boxes or circles, which it connects with labeled arrows in a downward-branching hierarchical structure.
 The relationship between concepts can be articulated in linking phrases such as causes, requires, or contributes to.
 Overview A concept map is a way of representing relationships between ideas, images, or words in the same way that a sentence diagram represents the grammar of a sentence, a road map represents the locations of highways and towns, and a circuit diagram represents the workings of an electrical appliance.
 Concept maps were developed to enhance meaningful learning in the sciences.
 Differences from other visualizations What is Consciousness?
 Mind Map on Wikipedia.

 For the geographical concept, see Mental mapping.
 Hand-drawn and computer-drawn variations of a mind map.
 A mind map is a diagram used to visually organize information.
 A mind map is often created around a single concept, drawn as an image in the center of a blank landscape page, to which associated representations of ideas such as images, words and parts of words are added.

-Mind maps can be drawn by hand, either as "rough notes" during a lecture or meeting, for example, or as higher quality pictures when more time is available.
-An example of a rough mind map is illustrated.
+Major ideas are connected directly to the central concept, and other ideas branch out from those.
+Mind maps can be drawn by hand, either as "rough notes" during a lecture, meeting or planning session, for example, or as higher quality pictures when more time is available.
 Mind maps are considered to be a type of spider diagram.
 A similar concept in the 1970s was "idea sun bursting".
-Origins Although the term "mind map" Uses
+Origins The semantic network was developed in the late 1950s as a theory to understand human learning and developed further by Allan M. Popularisation of the term "mind map" Uses